 BioB.S.E., Biomedical Engineering, Duke University, 2004Ph.D., Biomedical Engineering, Carnegie Mellon University, 2012Post-Doc in Bioengineering, University of Pennsylvania, 2017

 Christopher Highley develops materials and fabrication technologies to enable the design and construction of complex cellular and material systems, with the goal of addressing fundamental and translational problems in biomedicine.
-Research in the Highley Lab focuses on the design, application, and continued development of technology for building material and cellular systems that address biological, medical, and societal needs.
-We aim to design in vitro models of biological systems and to create cell and materials-based therapies to address injury and disease.
+Through the Highley Lab's work in designing, applying, and continuing to advance technology in the realm of biofabrication and tissue engineering we hope to address a range biological, medical, and societal needs from understanding the underpinnings to disease to enabling engineers to build vascularized tissues.
+We aim to design in vitro models of biological systems and to create implantable therapeutics and biomaterial devices.
 A central focus of the lab's work is the use and development of biomanufacturing technology, including materials and hardware, to build constructs based on engineering principles.

 Chris joined the faculty in the University of Virginia's School of Engineering and Applied Sciences in January 2018 as an Assistant Professor in the Departments of Biomedical and Chemical Engineering, after doing post-doctoral research in the Bioengineering Department at the University of Pennsylvania.
 He received a B.S.E. in Biomedical Engineering from Duke University and a Ph.D. in Biomedical Engineering from Carnegie Mellon University.